Do you want to add instructional text to a form on your WordPress website?

 Then, you’ll use the Label and the Description together to create your instructional text.
 But you can use either of these options to style your form however you like.

-And like we’ve mentioned, you can utilize the different font sizes to style your instructional text however you’d like, or you may decide to simply not use one of the options at all.
+As we’ve mentioned, you can utilize the different font sizes to style your instructional text however you’d like, or you may decide to simply not use one of the options at all.

 Notice how the method we’ve used here creates a similar text style to what we created with the first example, using the Content field.
 However, there are many additional options for font customization thanks to the text editor of the Content field.